Preparing for GCSEs

 Further Mathematics

 Study recommended: 1 year, 8 hours per week (incl. lesson time).
-Before commencing with this course students should have completed their ordinary GCSE Maths studies and have obtained (or be expected to obtain) at least a grade 7 (or A under the old scheme).
+Before commencing with this course students should have completed their ordinary GCSE Maths studies and have obtained (or be expected to obtain) at least a grade 7 (or A under the old grading scheme).

 Exam board: Edexcel.
 See